polygoncoin/Microservices/README.md

-# PHP Low code API generator
+# PHP low code API generator

-This is light & easy low code API generator.
+This is light & easy low code API generator uxing configuration arrays.
 It can be used to create API's in very short time once you are done with your database.

 ## Contents